- Osome Blog UK

 April marks a significant transition with the new tax year starting on the 6th, triggering fresh allowances and new planning opportunities.
 Important deadlines and obligations in April include:

-- Completion of End of Year PAYE submissions
+- Completion of End of Year PAYE submissions.

-- VAT return due on the 7th
+- VAT return due on 7 April.

 In May, key dates to remember are:

-- 31st May: P60 distribution deadline, requiring employers to provide annual summaries to all employees
+- 31st May: P60 distribution deadline, requiring employers to provide annual summaries to all employees.

-- Corporation tax payments due for various company year-ends
+- Corporation tax payments due for various company year-ends.

-- VAT return deadline on the 7th continues
+- VAT return deadline on 7 May.

 June involves multiple compliance requirements such as:

-- Corporation tax return submissions for companies with various year-ends
+- Corporation tax return submissions for companies with various year-ends.

-- PAYE payment obligations on the 19th
+- PAYE payment obligations on 19 June.

 July to September 2026